yichousun/Spring2022_CS249_GNN/Course_Project/Group13_Dissimilar_Nodes_Improves_Graph_Active_Learning/README.md

 Folder model_variants includes implementation of other GNN-variants which is adaptable for our main algorithm.

-Folder AGE-heterophily includes experiments on heterophilic datasets.
+Folder AGE-Heterophily includes experiments on heterophilic datasets.

-Folder KMetriods includes ablation study about the choose of clustering algorithms.
+Folder KMedoids includes ablation studies about the choice of clustering algorithms.

 Folder experimental_snapshots includes the .ipynb files which records our experimental results.